HaomingXR/vits-webui/README.md

 - [x] Removed all Docker related stuffs...
 - [x] By default, only supports VITS models.
 You will need to edit the `config.py` and some other scripts to use VITS2, etc.

-> Some original features might me missing!
+> Some original features might be missing...

 ## Deployment